 Home inspections evaluate the structure — foundation, roof, plumbing, electrical.
 Terrain-based drainage analysis adds another layer, showing your inspector exactly where to look more closely on the property.

 Average cost of drainage-related repairs.
-Understanding terrain patterns before closing helps you ask the right questions and plan ahead — whether that means budgeting, negotiating, or simply knowing what to monitor.
+Understanding terrain patterns before closing helps you ask the right questions and plan ahead — whether that means budgeting, planning repairs, or simply knowing what to monitor.

 Water damage is the most common homeowner insurance claim — more than fire, theft, and natural disasters combined.
 A terrain-based drainage screening adds valuable context to your due diligence.